SherlockLima/SherlockLima/README.md

 # Hey!
-I'm Jean Lima 👋
+I'm Jean Lima
 **AKA SherlockLima**

 ## 🚀 About Me
-I’m a Full Stack Developer, and in my free time, I’m a multi-sportsman.
+I'm a Full Stack Developer and also interested in Golang! 🐹

 ## 📊 GitHub Statistics
 <div align="center">